UFC 295: Background

 The event marked the promotion's tenth visit to New York City and first since UFC 281 in November 2022.

 A UFC Heavyweight Championship bout between champion at the time (also former two-time UFC Light Heavyweight Champion) Jon Jones and former two-time champion Stipe Miocic was expected to headline the event.
 However on October 25, it was announced that the bout was scrapped after Jones sustained a pectoral muscle injury that would require surgery.
 As a result, the promotion opted to book an interim title bout between the originally scheduled backup fighter Sergei Pavlovich and Tom Aspinall in the co-main event.

 A UFC Light Heavyweight Championship bout for the vacant title between former champion Jiří Procházka (also the inaugural Rizin Light Heavyweight Champion) and former UFC Middleweight Champion Alex Pereira (also former Glory Middleweight and Light Heavyweight Champion) was originally expected to serve as the co-headliner, but instead served as the main event after the previous one was cancelled.
 Former champion Jamahal Hill vacated the title after he ruptured his Achilles tendon.

 A flyweight bout between Joshua Van and Kevin Borjas took place at the event.
 The pairing was previously scheduled to meet at Dana White's Contender Series 57, but Van was pulled in order to face Zhalgas Zhumagulov at UFC on ABC: Emmett vs. Topuria.

 A middleweight bout between Derek Brunson and Roman Dolidze was set to take place at the event.
 However, Brunson parted ways with the organization and the bout was scrapped.

 A flyweight bout between Matt Schnell and Steve Erceg was expected to take place at the event.
 However, Schnell withdrew from the bout for unknown reasons and was replaced by Alessandro Costa.

-A lightweight Mateusz Rębecki and Nurullo Aliev was scheduled for the event.
+A lightweight bout between Mateusz Rębecki and Nurullo Aliev was scheduled for the event.
 However, Aliev withdrew from the event in early November due to injury.
 He was replaced by returning veteran Roosevelt Roberts.
 At the weigh-ins, Roberts came in at 158 pounds (two pounds over the lightweight non-title bout limit).
 His bout with Rebecki proceeded at catchweight with Roberts forfeiting 20% of his purse.

 At the weigh-ins, Jamall Emmers came in at 147 pounds (one pound over the featherweight non-title bout limit).
 His bout with Dennis Buzukja proceeded at catchweight with Emmers forfeiting 20% of his purse.